 The endocannabinoid system is responsible for physiological processes such as pain, inflammation, and immune response.
 When applied topically, for example, CBD can interact with the ECS receptors in the skin to help reduce inflammation.
 When digested, the CBD interacts with ECS receptors in the gut.

-Can CBD help you sleep better?
+Does CBD help you sleep?

 When the endocannabinoid receptors in our cells detect CBD, it promotes a response.
 Depending on where the signal was detected, CBD can cause a range of effects, usually calming or anti-inflammatory.
 The effects that CBD has on our brain and body are great for sleep.